-SPEA-E 100 Environmental Topics (1-3 cr.)
+- SPEA-E 100 Environmental Topics (1-3 cr.)
 Study of selected issues in environmental affairs.
 Topics vary from semester to semester.
-May be repeated for credit.
+May be repeated for credit. - SPEA-S 162 Honors-Environment and People (3 cr.)
+Requires consent of SPEA Honors advisor.
+Course covers same content as SPEA-E 162; however, honors students will complete advanced coursework. - SPEA-E 183 Environment and People (3 cr.)

-SPEA-E 162 Environment and People (3 cr.)
 Environment and People is an introductory course that examines how humans interact with their environment.
 This course covers multiple topics, centered-around human-environment dimensions of environmental change.
 The overarching objective is to develop an understanding of our impact on the planet and possible solutions to environmental degradation.
-Credit not given for both SPEA-E 162 and E 262.
+Credit not given for both SPEA-E 162 and E 183.